mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 It is obvious to the local peace officer, Constable Monteray, that something
 bad has happened at Laster’s home village.
 He cannot investigate
-himself as every hunter or trapper within 200 kilometres is in town or will
+himself as every hunter or trapper within 200 kilometers is in town or will
 be soon, selling their catch to be shipped offworld.
 Monteray is the only
 law in town and right now the entire planetary economy is being bartered
 in the marketplace.